tevoran/TGJGE/doc/API.md

 ```

 You can set various parameters to let the created window fit your
 needs.
-But because of the _Bool you need to have a compiler that can
+But because of the bool data type you need to have a compiler
-compile C99.
-Although this shouldn't be an issue today anymore.
+that can compile C99.
+Although this shouldn't be an issue today
+anymore.

 ## Updating the window